vppillai/h3Docs/apps/firmware_update/readme.md

-## Found More Than One Matching Tool
+## The script Found More Than One Matching Tool

 ![MHC](images/more_than_one_comport.png)